Daniel Farke Profile

 Teemu Pukki contributed 29 league goals in his debut Championship season, while Tim Krul helped Norwich to 13 clean sheets as the new signings shone under Farke.

 Farke won Championship Manager of the Month for November, following three consecutive games in which his side scored four goals.
 Norwich were an exciting team to watch and they completed the season having amassed a total of 93 goals in just 46 matches.

-Towards the end of the campaign, Farke was rewarded for his work with a new three-year deal that extended his stay with the Canaries until June 2022.
+Towards the end of the campaign, Farke was rewarded with a new three-year deal designed to extend his stay with the Canaries until June 2022.